-- Complete all items on the application. - Sign the application. - If you have a U.S. permanent resident card, a copy of both sides is required. - International students, please attach international student form and all required documents listed. - Include application fee of \$100 (non-refundable).
+- Complete all items and sign your application. - Include application fee of \$100 (nonrefundable). - If you have a U.S. permanent resident card, a copy of both sides is required. - International students, please attach international student form and all required documents listed.